Welcome To The MYSA!

 Our league was formed by area parents who wanted a soccer league in their hometown that their children could participate in inexpensively.
 With some encouragement from the Mebane City Council, the parents formed a non-profit association to coordinate and run a soccer league.
 The Mebane Youth Soccer Association works in close coordination with the Mebane Recreation Department to ensure our teams can continue to use Mebane”s outstanding field facilities, but our teams also utilize other fields in Alamance and Orange counties.
 We play two seasons a year, one in the Spring from February through April and another in the Fall from August through October.
 Seasons generally consist of one month of practice followed by 8-9 weeks of games (with practices during the week).
 We field teams at multiple levels – Recreation, Travel, and TopSoccer for special needs children.

-- Parents will be need to bring a variety of paperwork to their first practice.
-This includes a medical waiver and code of conduct.
-You can print your forms out in your parent account on our website.
+- Parents will be need to bring completed paperwork (an NCYSA medical waiver) and their fees (check or cash) to their first practice.
+You can print your NCYSA medical waiver forms out in your parent account on our website.

 - Players play at various age levels, like ‘U5′ or ‘U10′.
 U5 means your child is ‘Under 5′ on August 1st of the current soccer year (soccer runs August through July).
 Or thinking of it another way, take your child’s age on August 1st, add one, and put a ‘U’ in front of it and that will be their ‘soccer age’ from August through July.

 - Soccer Balls: Different age groups play with different sized soccer balls.
-We recommend parents get their child their own ball so they can practice/play on their own.
-Coaches may or may not have their own practice balls, so having one on hand is helpful.
+Each child will need their own ball so they can practice/play on their own.
+Coaches may or may not have their own practice balls, so don’t assume they will have one for your child to use.
 The U5-U8 divisions play with a Size 3 ball.
 The U10-U12 divisions use a Size 4 ball.
 U13 and above use a size 5 adult size ball.
 Balls can be purchased at sporting goods stores or large retailers like Wal-Mart, K-Mart, etc.

-- Shoes/Cleats: Players in the older leagues (U8 and above) should wear cleats for practice and games.
+- Shoes/Cleats: We recommend that players in the older leagues (U8 and above) wear soccer cleats for practice and games, but they are not required.
+Without them, though, players will find they have trouble turning, cutting, and running to play soccer.
 Younger players don’t necessarily need them, but many players wear them anyway.
-Ask your coach if you are unsure.
 Good cleats can be found for very little money at larger retailers and sporting goods stores.
 Do not spend excessive amounts on cleats as the kids outgrow them quickly.
 If you do get cleats for your child, beware they MUST be soccer cleats.
 Baseballs cleats can NOT be used since they usually have a spike in the front center of the show – this spike will catch the ground during normal kicking motions and can cause injuries.
 Soccer cleats will not have a spike up front like this, making it easier to kick the ball.
 Ask a store associate if you are unsure.
 Your coach can also give you pointers.

 - Shin Guards: Players MUST wear shin guards during practices and games.
 There are NO exceptions!
 Serious injuries can occur if players don”t have shin guards on.
 Again, you can find shin guards at most large retailers and sporting goods stores.
 A special note for younger (U5-U7) players.
 Most of the larger stores stock plastic molded shin guards for older children that do not fit younger children well.
 For 4-6 year olds, you should go to a sporting goods store and get proper size shin guards.
 Most guards for smaller children are fabric with plastic strips sewn into them which allows them to curve and fit their smaller shins.

 - Mouthguards: The MYSA encourages mouthguards for players in U8 and above.
-Mouthguards are provided to all registered players in U8 and above, free of charge.
-Soccer is a collision sport where players run at high speed so mouth protection is a good thing.
+Soccer IS a contact sport where players run at high speed so mouth protection is a good thing.

-- Miscellaneous: Even the smallest children will work up a thirst during practices and games.
-Some coaches bring large water coolers, while others request parents to bring a water bottle for their child.
+- Miscellaneous: Even the smallest children will work up a thirst during practices and games…be sure to send your child to practice with plenty to drink.
+Be sure to send an ample amount of drink for the weather conditions…they will need more to drink when it is hot.
 If you plan to practice with your children at home, you may want to get some inexpensive cones.
 They come in very handy for drills and also are ideal for marking ”goals” for shooting.
 There’s no need to spend lots of money on folding goals, etc. A few cones can help them setup drills they learn at practice and allow more flexibility anyway.

-Most teams will practice once or twice a week.
+Recreation teams practice once per week and practice days are Monday-Thursday.
+Practice times are based on the coach’s availability and last for one hour, starting at 5:30, 6:30, or 7:30.
+Younger ages generally practice at earlier times and older ages at later times.
 Your coach will explain what he/she hopes to accomplish at practices and when attendance is mandatory vs optional.
 Children should come dressed for the weather and ready to play.
 Bring a water bottle.
 If you plan on staying through the practice, a folding chair can be essential!

 - Game schedules will be released approximately 2 weeks before opening day.
-Most Recreational games are played on Friday nights and Saturday mornings, though some of the older leagues will play a few games during the week.
+Most Recreational games are played on Friday nights and Saturday mornings, though makeup games (due to weather cancellations, etc) may require occasional games through the week..
 We will publish the schedules online as soon as they are set.
 During games, the teams will sit on one side of the field while parents are required to sit on the opposite side.
 This is done to help the players concentrate and ensure players on the sidelines don’t roam off to parents when a coach needs them to sub in.

-- U5-U7 age games are NOT scored.
-All other leagues keep score and league standings are tracked online.
+- U5-U8 age games are NOT scored.
+All older ages keep score and standings are tracked online.

 - We remind parents that while we all are excited when our kids play, try to avoid shouting instructions to them from the sidelines.
 This combined with a coach’s instructions can often confuse players and distract them.